premanandc/fowlbot/README.md

 * Make the chat stateful
 * Integrate other websites and content
 * Present more analytical information (like the recent articles, the most popular ones, etc.).
+* Figure out how to deploy this solution.